shredfellows/website/README.md

   "Rotator" component displays the challenges, uses a doubly linked list (the children of the component) structure from a .js file outside of the component, sets state to the active child in the list

-  "Workspace" component runs code in the coderunner to check for errors.
+  "Workspace" component runs code in the coderunner, with the "nel" module, to check for errors.
     Same component generates the assignment link an the copy link field for canvas users only.

 ```

-## Authors
+## Authors (in alphabetical order)

 Khalil Ahmed, Jen Bach, Jason Burns, Timea Heidenreich, Ben Hurst, Justin Morris, Ovi Parasca, Michael Sklepowich